-Proof that Skybus will be on Myki one day
+Proof that Skybus was intended to be on Myki one day

 Got back from Perth last night.
 Had a great time, which you’ll hear about in due course, but first: something we spotted on the Skybus on the way home: Myki reader mounting points — and just like those that first appeared on trams a few years ago, they’re being used as brochure holders at the moment.